pugh001/pugh001/README.md

 Most languages follow enough of a similar pattern so always willing to give it a go.

-Worked on in no particular order: BASIC, C, C#, Powershell, Java, HTML, CSS, AngularJS, Dataflex, DBase, Clipper, SQL, Informix 4GL, J2EE, Ruby, Javascript, Python and probably many more...
+Worked on in no particular order: BASIC, C, C#, Powershell, Java, HTML, CSS, AngularJS, Dataflex, DBase, Clipper, SQL, Informix 4GL, J2EE, Ruby, Javascript, Python and probably many more... latest looking at Zig, which I guess it back to the start...
 <div><img src="https://github.com/devicons/devicon/blob/master/icons/amazonwebservices/amazonwebservices-plain-wordmark.svg" title="AWS"
      alt="AWS"
      width="40"